A Guide to Project Reports with SharePoint

 Being realistic, that’s unlikely to happen as project stakeholders and your team look for updates on progress, upcoming tasks, risks, budget, and so on.

-This guide to project reporting covers everything you need, from types of reports to portfolio reporting, and using SharePoint for reports.
+This guide to project reporting covers everything you need to know about project and portfolio reporting on SharePoint.

-Keep reading to learn more about status reports, portfolio dashboards, Gantt charts, and more!
+Keep reading to learn about status reports, portfolio dashboards, Gantt charts, and more!

 Table of Contents